ioos/marine_life_data_network/README.md

-# mbon-docs
+# Marine Life Data Network Recommendations

-Guidance for Marine Biodiversity Observation Network (MBON) Data and File Formatting.
+Guidance for Marine Life Data Network Data and File Formatting.

 ## Contributing to the documentation
 See [CONTRIBUTING](CONTRIBUTING.md).